Baud-lab/hermes-wire/Step3/README.md

 ---

+## ⚠️ **Validation (Attention point):**

-⚠️ **Attention point:** The results reported on the thesis: <i>Host genetics shapes mucin niche colonisation by keystone gut bacteria, influencing metabolic health</i> (Dias, FMS; 2025 - <b>Yet to be published</b>) were obtained by using the codes on the `bin` folder separately.
+The results reported on the thesis: <i>Host genetics shapes mucin niche colonisation by keystone gut bacteria, influencing metabolic health</i> (Dias, FMS; 2025 - <b>Yet to be published</b>) were obtained by using the codes on the `bin` folder separately.
 The Nextflow pipeline available here was not tested yet.
 Please, let us know if you found any problems trying to run it.

 ---